We anticipate hosting interns for the Fall 2015 semester. Thank you!

 Please place the following documents in a report folder, ordered as below, for candidacy consideration.

-- Statement of Aspiration with separate document outlining internship goals
+- Statement of Aspiration (why you aspire to pursue Child Life, your personal philosophy) with separate document outlining internship goals

 - Completed Common Internship Application through the Child Life Council